MouriNaruto/MouriDocs/docs/6/ReadMe.md

   restrictions if they really want to do, even you distributed your source code under the strictest copyleft license, they can use clean room to resolve it.

-- Use copyleft licenses make you feel anxious because you always need to worry about someone uses your source code in proprietary software.
-So, I choose to give the maximum respect to users and I also hope every people treat others kindly.
+- I prefer permissive licenses because using copyleft licenses will make you feel anxious in most cases because you always need to worry about someone using your source code in proprietary software.
+So, I choose to give the maximum respect to users, and I also hope people can try their best to treat others kindly.